AdobeDocs/campaign-standard.en/help/automating/using/declaring-parameters-external-signal.md

 ---
-title: Calling a workflow with external parameters
+title: Declaring the parameters in the External signal activity
 description: This section details how to call a workflow with external parameters.
 audience: automating
 content-type: reference
 topic-tags: workflow-general-operation
 feature: Workflows
 role: Data Architect
 level: Intermediate